 It is our intention to retain the single form entry approach to St Patrick's so we are continuing to review ways to raise funds to support development.
-This has included reducing numbers in nursery to support a more effective staff ratio and implementing a dinner service in wrap-around.
-For 2020-21 we will continue to explore opportunities for holiday clubs (when allowed under COVID-19), as plans during this academic year could not proceed as the right partner was not found and COVID-19 intervened so plans were put on hold.
+This has included reducing numbers in nursery to support a more effective staff ratio.
+For 2021-22 we will continue to explore opportunities for holiday clubs (when allowed under COVID-19), as plans during this academic year could not proceed as the right partner was not found and COVID-19 intervened so plans were put on hold.

-The governors continue to review, implement and update the maintenance plan for the site and buildings, particularly, in reference to future proofing for any significant areas of outlay.
-Following the completion of a tender process, agreement was given by the governors to the refurbishment works required to the Infant toilet blocks.
-These works have now been completed.
-This project was partially funded via main school budget and partially funded from cash reserves.
+The Trustees continue to review, implement and update the maintenance plan for the site and buildings, particularly, in reference to future proofing for any significant areas of outlay.